msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

+**3.0.6**
+   - **[NEW]** Added ability to copy current diagram to clipboard
+   - DbContext fix for configuring associations with backing fields
+   - Code generation fix for associations with backing fields

 **3.0.5**
    - Fix where parsing EF version numbers should be culture-neutral (see https://github.com/msawczyn/EFDesigner/issues/282)
    - Fixed circular logic flaw in identity properties for database views (see https://github.com/msawczyn/EFDesigner/issues/275)